zackees/vids-db/README.md

 # vids_db

-Server for storing video information.
+File based database to store video information.
+There is an experimental full text search engine.

 ## Platform Unit Tests